US support for Ukraine is crucial, Zelensky says as he arrives in UK

 America’s support for Ukraine is “crucial”, Volodymyr Zelensky has said as he arrived in the UK to meet Sir Keir Starmer.

-The Prime Minister will meet the Ukrainian president in Downing Street on Saturday afternoon before hosting a defence summit of European leaders on Sunday.
+The Prime Minister is meeting the Ukrainian president in Downing Street on Saturday afternoon before hosting a defence summit of European leaders on Sunday.

+The King will also meet with the Ukrainian leader on Sunday as part of his visit to Britain, the PA news agency understands.

 Mr Zelensky has arrived in the UK after an unprecedented public clash with US President Donald Trump and his vice president JD Vance in the White House’s Oval Office on Friday.